mingxinwb/testHiChat/README.md

 run npm install from command line window

-run node server.js
+run node server.js or npm start

-ipen you browser with url: localhost:8080
+open you browser with url: localhost:8080